kaylajanos/STT4870/Git/GitOne.md

 I now use version control, specifically Git for virtually all of my work.
 Notes for classes I am teaching have their own repositories (repos) and students and other interested parties can clone my repos.
 If you have material that you would like to remain private, you can set up private repositories.
 Thankfully, I have not lost a single file I could not recover since switching my work to Git.

 One last thought before we talk about actually installing and using Git.
 You may be thinking, I have never lost a file because I back up all of my files on an external hardrive.
-Great; however, suppose you lose your machine and external hard drive to a catastrophic event.
+Great; however, suppose you lose your machine and external hard drive due to a catastrophic event.
 Now what?
 Well, if you are not using some form of version control, your work is most likely gone for good.
 If you were using version control, you just need to set up a new machine and continue your work where you left off.

+### Downloading Git

 Download and install the lastest version of [Git.](http://git-scm.com/downloads)